ycpcs/cs201-fall2015/schedule.md

 This schedule is subject to change.
 Any change will be announced in class and on the course web page.

 <div class="callout">
 <b>Extremely important</b>: We expect you to do the reading <i>before</i> you come to class!
-Most class meetings will have a quiz on the day's topic, so you need to do the reading to be fully prepared.
+Most class meetings will begin with a quiz on the day's topic, so you need to do the reading in advance to be fully prepared.
 </div>

+&nbsp;

 Date | Topic, Readings
 ---- | ---------------